sbackus/antifa-witches/README.md

 Move one point from **Witch** to **Antifa** When you state a truth about how those fuckers are trying to discount, disdain, or criminalize who you are or who you love.
 Each person that says "fuck those guys" may also move a point from **Witch** to **Antifa**

 ## THE END
 If your **antifa** stat ever reaches 6, you've gone too far.
-The feds swoop in.
-They accuse you of terrorism and haul you off to jail.
+The feds swoop in, accuse you of terrorism and haul you off to jail.
 If your **witch** stat ever reaches 6, you've become soft.
 You care more about comfort than justice.
 You sell out.

+Keep track of your success and failures as a group.
+If together you get 3 successes with **witch** and 3 successes with **antifa** you win!
+NatziCon is cancelled and you can go back to planning for the next solstace celebration.
+If together you get 3 fails with **witch** and 3 fails with **antifa** you loose!
+Despite your efforst NatziCon proceeds.
+Even worse, the media paints you all as a bunch of dangerous radical weirdos and the natzis as the sympathetic victoms.

 ## PORTRAYING MAGIC
-_Merry meet and merry part_
-_bright the cheeks and warm the heart_
-Magic can be anything beautiful, indulgent, sensual, intimate, loving, healing, transformative, meaningful, truth-seeking,
+Magic can be anything beautiful, indulgent, sensual, intimate, loving, healing, transformative, meaningful, truth-seeking, mysterious, powerful,
 It can take the form of a spell or a ritual: gather ingredients, call the ancestors, draw circles, light candles, anoint yourself, chant, etc.
 You can also take a broader view of magic.
-Cook dinner for your friends, ask your crush on a date, dance, flirt, live as if you're already free
+Cook dinner for your friends, ask your crush on a date, dance, flirt, live as if you're already free.
-Magic isn't a means of fighting fascism.
+Magic is not a means of fighting fascism.
 It's what you're fighting for.

+_Merry meet and merry part_
+_bright the cheeks and warm the heart_

 # FOR THE GM
 _YERBA MALA NUNCA MUERE_